Abishekk21/Abishekk21/README.md

 ### 🧰 My Coding Philosophy

 - Keep it simple, not clever
+- Automate the boring stuff
+- Comments are free - use them wisely
 - Write code that future-me won’t hate
 - Fewer dependencies = fewer headaches
-- Comments are free — use them wisely
+- Prefer clarity over “smart” one-liners
+- Push small commits, avoid big disasters
 - If it works, don’t touch it (unless CI screams)
-- Code for readability, not heroism
-- Push small commits, avoid big disasters
-- Prefer clarity over “smart” one-liners
-- Automate the boring stuff
-- Optimize when necessary, not when bored

 ## 🚀 What I'm Working On